henryorton/paramagpy/examples/pcs_fit_models/README.rst

 .. literalinclude:: ../../../examples/pcs_fit_models/pcs_fit_models.py
 	:lines: 1-7

-The default method of fitting is to minimise the difference to the experimental values of the ensemble average of the calculated values.
-The default behaviour is to average atoms with the same serial number in the PDB file.
-To manipulate ensemble averaging, you can specify the ``sumIndices`` argument of any fitting function such as :py:func:`paramagpy.fit.nlr_fit_metal_from_pcs`.
-This array contains common integers for corresponding atoms to be averaged.
-To remove ensemble averaging completely, just specify a list of unique integers with length equal to the data such as ``sumIndices=list(range(len(parsedData)))``.
+The default method of fitting is to fit the tensor independently to each model of the PDB file.
+To achieve ensemble averaging behaviour, this requires setting the argument ``ensembleAverage`` to true within the fitting function.
+The default ensemble averaging behaviour is to average atoms with the same serial number in the PDB file.
+To manipulate ensemble averaging, you can specify the ``idx`` column of the input dataArray for :py:func:`paramagpy.fit.nlr_fit_metal_from_pcs`.
+The ``idx`` array contains common integers for corresponding atoms to be averaged.
+After fitting the Q-factor is calculated (with the ensembleAverage argument set to True), and ensemble averaging of the calculated data values is achieved with the function :py:func:`paramagpy.fit.ensemble_average`

 .. literalinclude:: ../../../examples/pcs_fit_models/pcs_fit_models.py
-	:lines: 10-15
+	:lines: 10-19

-If desired, you can also fit a separate tensor to each model of the PDB and the compare them.
-In this case, we loop over each model, fit a tensor, then keep the one with the smallest Q-factor.
-Selected models can be parsed by specifying the ``models`` argument of :py:meth:`paramagpy.protein.CustomStructure.parse`.
+Fitting a separate tensor to each model of the PDB is the default behaviour of the fitting functions, the average of all fitted tensors is then returned.
+The model with the minimum Q-factor is then found by looping over the calculated data and sorting them by the calculated Q-factor.

 .. literalinclude:: ../../../examples/pcs_fit_models/pcs_fit_models.py
-	:lines: 18-30
+	:lines: 22-30

 Finally we plot three sets of data: